Installing Expansion Cards

 Expansion cards, like RAM, are pushed straight down into their slots, like the network card being installed in this picture.

-When multiple slots of the same form factor are available, it may or may not matter which cards are installed in which slots.
-It usually doesn't.
+When multiple slots of the same form factor are available (for example, if you have more than one PCIe slot), it may or may not matter which cards are installed in which slots or in which order they're used.
+It usually doesn't matter.
 But check the instructions for both your motherboard and the expansion card just to make sure.

-Some cards may have additional connections that have to be made, such as the cable that connects a CD-ROM drive to the sound card, or a power connector for some high-powered video cards or audio break-out cards.
-See the card's documentation for detailed instructions.
+Some cards may have additional connections that have to be made, such as the cable that connects an older optical drive to the sound card, or the power connector for most discrete video cards and audio break-out cards.
+In general, if a card has a power connector, then it needs to be connected to the PSU because it requires more power than the slot can provide.
+Read the instructions for the card if you're not sure.

 If it doesn't fit, double check to make sure that the slot is the correct type for the card.
 Don't break out a hammer and pound it in.
-If it doesn't fit, it doesn't fit.
+If it doesn't fit, then it's the wrong card for the slot.

 Finally, secure the card into place.
 If the cards are not properly secured, they will creep out of their slots over time.
 The mounting system also provides an additional chassis ground on some cards.